Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Proposed Method

-\SubSection{2.2 \ Optical Flow Tokenizer} Feature representation is essential to generative video coding.
+Feature representation is essential to generative video coding.
 Previous GVC works mainly focus on utilizing video content priors for characterizing temporal trajectory on homogeneous data such as human face or human body~\cite{generativevisualcompressionreview}.
 In this paper, we advance the idea of video-content prior to motion-pattern prior that requires direct feature extraction from optical flows.
-To preserve the major motion information and benefit the efficient representation, the motion tokenizer is designed as a dense-to-sparse scheme.
+To preserve the major motion information and benefit the efficient representation, the motion tokenizer is designed as a dense-to-sparse scheme, as shown in Fig.~\ref{fig:tokenizer}.

 Specifically, dense motion is first extracted with an off-the-shelf and latest motion estimation model Unimatch~\cite{unimatch}, which utilizes a transformer-based multi-task framework to solve the unified dense correspondence matching problem.
 Without loss of generality, we denote the key frame and inter frame as $\textbf{I}$ and $\textbf{P}$ with the dimension of $3\times H \times W$, the motion extraction can be denoted as,